-The case of the Spring Valley community reviewed in this document demonstrates that power relations underpin participatory governance processes.
+The case study of the Spring Valley informal settlement reviewed in this document clearly demonstrates that power relations underpin participatory governance processes.
 It is imperative for non-governmental organisations to understand power relations existing in project areas.
-In any community it matters who has authority and access to resources because their decision have impacts on the development of the area and on participatory governance.
-Current practices of public consultation at local government level do not always adhere to norms and standards as stipulated in Constitution of South Africa and in municipal policies.
-The Department of Cooperative Governance and Traditional Affairs has the tough task of ensuring that local municipalities adhere to the norms and standards of public consultation to redress the problems of poor service delivery and the resultant violent protests.
+In any community, it matters who has authority and access to resources because their decisions impact the development of the area and participatory governance process.
+Current practices of public consultation at local government level do not always adhere to the norms and standards as stipulated in Constitution of South Africa and in municipal policies.
+The state has the tough task of ensuring that local municipalities adhere to the norms and standards of public consultation and to redress the problems of poor service delivery and the frequently resultant violent protests.
 Communities have a very important role to play in complementing COGTA's role by ensuring that their local municipalities implement effective public participation in a meaningful manner.
-The case of Spring Valley illustrates that various strategies can be adopted by communities to make their municipalities comply with policies and regulations.
+The case of Spring Valley illustrates that various strategies can be adopted by communities to make their municipalities comply with policies and regulations, with varying results.